Sethianism: Creation

 The Yaldabaoth uses this stolen power to create a material world imitating the divine Pleroma.
-To complete this task, he spawns a group of entities known collectively as Archons, "petty rulers" and craftsmen of the physical world.
-Like him, they are commonly depicted as zoomorphic, having the heads of animals.
+To complete this task, he spawns a group of entities known collectively as Archons—the "petty rulers" and craftsmen of the physical world.
+Like him, they are commonly depicted as zoomorphic, with animal heads.
+Some texts explicitly identify the Archons with the fallen angels described in the Jewish apocryphal book of Enoch and its descendant Enochic traditions, using the myth of Watchers to explain the corruption of the material world.

 At this point, the events of the Sethian narrative begin to cohere with the events of Genesis, with the demiurge and his archontic cohorts fulfilling the role of the creator.
-In Genesis, the demiurge proclaims himself to be the only god, claiming that there are no other gods superior to him.
-However, the audience's understanding of the context and prior events reinterprets this declaration and the nature of the creator in a dramatically different way.
+In Genesis, the demiurge proclaims himself the only god, asserting that no other gods are superior to him.
+However, the audience's understanding of the context and prior events reinterprets this declaration and the creator's nature in a dramatically different way.

 The demiurge unknowingly emanates a shadow "Image" of Adam while unwittingly transferring the portion of power stolen from Sophia into the first physical human body.
 He then creates Eve from Adam's rib in an attempt to isolate and regain the power he has lost.
-By way of this, he attempts to rape Eve, who now contains Sophia's divine power; several texts depict him as failing when Sophia's spirit transplants itself into the Tree of Knowledge.The pair eat of the tree of the divine epi-gnosis guided by Christ appearing as an "eagle" above it to guide them to remember their true "nature above".
+By way of this, he attempts to rape Eve, who now contains Sophia's divine power; several texts depict him as failing when Sophia's spirit transplants itself into the Tree of the Knowledge of Good and Evil.
+The pair eats from the tree of divine epignosis, guided by Jesus, appearing as an "eagle" above it, to help them remember their true "nature above".

 Theological significance

-The addition of the prologue radically alters the significance of events in Eden.
+The addition of the prologue radically alters the significance of events in the Garden of Eden.
 Rather than emphasizing a fall of human weakness in breaking God's command, Sethians (and their inheritors) emphasize a crisis of the Divine Fullness as it encounters the ignorance of matter, as depicted in stories about Sophia.
-Eve and Adam's removal from the Archon's paradise is seen as a pronoic part towards freedom from the Archons as part of the "Sacred Plan" hinted at in the Secret Apocryphon of John.
+Eve and Adam's removal from the Archon's paradise is seen as a teleological step towards freedom from the Archons as part of the "sacred plan" hinted at in the Secret Apocryphon of John.